brian14708/wh-briefings/presidential-actions/2021-12/2021-12-27-a-proclamation-on-adjusting-imports-of-aluminum-into-the-united-states-2.md

 modified_time: 2021-12-27 17:12:04-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/27/a-proclamation-on-adjusting-imports-of-aluminum-into-the-united-states-2/
 published_time: 2021-12-27 17:12:03-05:00
-title: A Proclamation on Adjusting Imports of Aluminum into the United States
+title: "A Proclamation on Adjusting Imports of Aluminum into the United\_States"
 ---

 1. On January 19, 2018, the Secretary of Commerce (Secretary)